rparak/Unity3D_ABB_CRB_15000_GoFa_EGM/README.md

 [/ABB_RS/]
 Description:
-  The main ABB RobotStudio project for robot control via EGM.
+  The main ABB RobotStudio project for robot control via EGM (with and without end effector control via TCP/IP).
 The folder also contains the RS project for verification of the robot workspace.

 [/Unity3D_App/ABB_CRB_15000_EGM]
 Description: